fr00t16/fr00t16/README.md

 -->
 # 👋 Hi, I'm Faizal Rifaldy

-You may know me as `faizal`, web developer from 🇮🇩.
+You may know me as `faizal` 😄, slacker web developer from 🇮🇩.
+⚡
 ### Connect with me:

 <p align="left">